dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 it will also increase audio latency, meaning that you'll hear the audio in response to some action with a longer delay (e.g., when shooting with a gun).

-The default `blocksize` value is 1024 on Windows and 512 on macOS and Linux.
-The default `prebuffer` size is 25 on Windows and 20 on the other platforms (this is specified in milliseconds).
+The default `blocksize` value is 1024 on Windows and 512 on macOS and Linux (specified in number of audio frames).
+The default `prebuffer` size is 25 on Windows and 20 on the other platforms (specified in milliseconds).
 You can experiment with increasing these settings---doubling them is a good start.
-Generally, `prebuffer` can be anything but `blocksize` must be one of the following
-values: 256, 512, 1024, 2048, 4096, or 8192.
+Generally, `prebuffer` can be anything and `blocksize` should be set to one of these values: 256, 512, 1024, 2048, 4096, or 8192.

 ```ini
 [mixer]